Tools

 Ergonomic Handles/Comfortable Grip

 Cookware shouldn’t just look great and perform well: it should also feel great to hold.
-This goes for any pot or pan, but particularly ones you’ll use for frequent flipping or tossing, such as a wok or frying pan.
+This goes for any pot or pan, but particularly ones you’ll use for frequent flipping or tossing, like a wok or frying pan.

-If you can, check out your new set in person before buying, test out each piece to make sure the handles feel comfortable—not heavy or unwieldy—to hold and pick up.
+If you can, check out the sets you have your eye on in person before buying.
+This can be helpful for a lot of reasons, but a big one is the ability to test out each piece to make sure the handles feel comfortable—not heavy or unwieldy—to hold and pick up.
 It’s important to figure this out early and not when your hand cramps mid-way through a bolognese.

 Oven and Dishwasher Safety